The

 🛑✋ Um, ex-CUSE you?
 You think body shaming is exclusive to women?
 EHHH!
 Wrong.

 The difference is that men are often rewarded for abs while women are punished for ribs.
-According to one report, male actors often endure “drastic, unhealthy diets and excessive workout regimens” to meet role demands, but such extreme body modification is not always flagged with concern or public outcry, even when it can harm men.
+According to one report, male actors often endure “drastic, unhealthy diets and excessive workout regimens” to meet role demands, but such extreme body modification is not always flagged with concern or public outcry, even when it can harm them.

 “This is about women, not men.
 Stay out of it, you misogynistic pig!"
 (The irony writes itself.)